 Solution: Cut off the traffic leading to the attic by pruning the branches.
 Leave a distance of 10’ from the tree to the attic vent, since squirrels are able to jump long distances.
 The next step is to screen off the attic by installing a hardware cloth mesh over the vent.
 This will prevent anything from mice to raccoons from barging through the wooden louvers.

-Wildlife in general must always maintain their territory by patrolling the perimeter and observing it from a high location.
-When a squirrel climbs upon your house to take a look throughout the area, sometimes they unfortunately fall down into the chimney eventually unable to climb back out.
+Wildlife, in general, must always maintain their territory by patrolling the perimeter and observing it from a high location.
+When a squirrel climbs upon your house to take a look throughout the area, they sometimes, unfortunately, fall down into the chimney eventually unable to climb back out.
 Chimneys consist of flues that connect to different places inside the house.
 One flue connects to the furnace where-as the other one leads to the fireplace.
 Flues that connect to the furnace often times has a damper that swings open in order to regulate the draft.
-This is where the squirrel would find their way into the basement; in which ultimately becomes stuck until you have to call a wildlife removal specialist to trap out the frantic squirrel.
+This is where the squirrel would find their way into the basement and ultimately becomes stuck until you have to call a wildlife removal specialist to trap out the frantic squirrel.
 Raccoons on the other hand will seek out chimneys to live inside them.

-In order to monitor if an animal is living in your walls, insert a tissue paper or see if there are cob webs inside the hole.
-If there is, seal the hole with steel wool and secure it with caulk.
-The wool will prevent the animal from chewing through and the caulk will prevent any sort of air passing through, which can attract animals from sneaking in.
+In order to monitor if an animal is living in your walls, insert tissue paper, or see if there are cobwebs inside the hole.
+If there are, seal the hole with steel wool and secure it with caulk.
+The wool will prevent the animal from chewing through and the caulk will prevent any sort of air from passing through, which can attract animals from sneaking in.

-All wildlife requires food, water and shelter.
-Under your deck, shed and porch are excellent places of shelter for wildlife such as skunks, woodchucks and raccoons.
+All wildlife requires food, water, and shelter.
+Under your deck, shed and porch are excellent places of shelter for wildlife such as skunks, woodchucks, and raccoons.
 These animals have adapted strong claws, which can dig through the ground with ease.
 As they meander into your yard undetected, they will come to find out that your deck or shed can provide a dry place to burrow.
-If skunks invaded your deck, you will notice their presences in no time.
+If skunks invaded your deck, you will notice their presence in no time.

 Holes and cracks within trees are places where squirrels and bats usually find shelter.
 Whenever two roofs intersect on top of a house, a gap is normally found.
-Animals will naturally finds these holes and will think nothing different as if your house is just another but differently shaped “tree”.
-If animals are finding their way into the crack, you will see rub marks or feces drippling from out the area.
+Animals will naturally find these holes and will think nothing different as if your house is just another but differently shaped “tree”.
+If animals are finding their way into the crack, you will see rub marks or feces dripping out from the area.

 Solution: It might be a little tricky, but the use of a harness and ropes is required to seal up these types of holes.
-It’s highly recommended to contact a wildlife professional whom are experts at climbing roofs and sealing holes.
+It’s highly recommended to contact a wildlife professional who is an expert at climbing roofs and sealing holes.

-Over all, these are the main areas that wildlife can sneak into your house without you knowing.
+Overall, these are the main areas that wildlife can sneak into your house without you knowing.
 As you wildlife proof your home, always keep in mind that there only so many places that critters can gain access to your house.
 If you feel uncomfortable about heights or do not have access to extension ladders, at Hudson Valley Wildlife Solutions, we offer inspections to provide you with the most competitive quote to proof your home.
-We also provide guarantees for your peace of mind that the only ones that are living under your roof is you and your family.
+We also provide guarantees for your peace of mind that the only ones living under your roof are you and your family.